apache/cloudstack-terraform-provider/website/docs/r/disk.html.markdown

 * `zone` - (Required) The name or ID of the zone where this disk volume will be available.
     Changing this forces a new resource to be created.

+* `reattach_on_change` - (Optional) Determines whether or not to detach the disk volume from the virtual machine on disk offering or size change.

 ## Attributes Reference

 The following attributes are exported: